Surface Conditioning Discs: Common Problems and How to Fix Them

 When a surface conditioning disc is not capable of cutting efficiently, it shows a problem that affects its performance and its purpose of removing material or surface refining.
 The following are the causes behind it:

-Incorrect Disc for the Material: using an inappropriate disc or wrong disc for a specific material can cause ineffective cutting.
+- Incorrect Disc for the Material: Using an inappropriate disc or the wrong disc for a specific material can cause ineffective cutting.

-Insufficient Pressure: not applying enough pressure can cause inefficient cutting as it stops the abrasive to interact with the material or the workpiece.
+- Insufficient Pressure: Not applying enough pressure can cause inefficient cutting as it stops the abrasive from interacting with the material or the workpiece.

 TROUBLESHOOTING TIPS